All Episodes

 Ha, welcome back.

-Great to have you and Merry Christmas from all of us here at the EIB Network to all of you.
+And Merry Christmas from all of us here at the EIB Network to all of you.

 I can't let this Puff Dashel thing die.

-But as some I've just I just have to I have to drill something home.
+But I have to drill something home.

 Stunning.

-He writes this just before the Senate acted on our compromise resolution talking about this thing in September 14th of 2001.
+He writes this, just before the Senate acted on our compromise resolution talking about this thing in September 14th of 2001.

 The White House sought one last change.

-The administration sought to add the words in the United States and after appropriate force in the agreed-upon text.
+Literally minutes before the Senate cast its vote, the administration sought to add the words in the United States and after appropriate force in the agreed upon text.

-Let me read you the agreed-upon text.
+Let me read you the agreed upon text, the resolution.

-All necessary, granting the president all necessary and appropriate force against those nations, organizations, or persons.
+All necessary, granting the president all necessary and appropriate force against those nations, organizations, or persons the president determines planned, authorized, committed, or aided the attacks of September 11th.

-Then the Puffster tell us that the White House at the last minute wanted to add in the United States an appropriate force.
+Then the Puffster tell us that the White House, at the last minute, wanted to add in the United States an appropriate force.

 This last-minute change, the Puffster writes, would have given the president broad authority to exercise expansive powers, not just overseas, where we all understood he wanted authority to act, but right here in the United States, potentially against American BS, Puff.

-Literal B.S.
 I will guarantee you that did not cross his mind.

 I will guarantee, not on September 14th.